Austria faces up to Nazi past in Auschwitz | DW | 12.10.2021

 It has taken Austria a long time to decide on how to narrate its history during the Third Reich.

-"The time had to be ripe first," explains Hannah Lessing, Secretary General of the National Fund of the Republic of Austria for Victims of National Socialism, during the opening of the new Austrian National Exhibition at former concentration and extermination camp and the present-day Auschwitz-Birkenau Memorial on October 4, 2021.
+"The time had to be ripe first," said Hannah Lessing, the secretary general of the National Fund of the Republic of Austria for Victims of National Socialism, during the opening of the new Austrian National Exhibition at former concentration and extermination camp and the present-day Auschwitz-Birkenau Memorial on October 4.

 In contrast, Austria's first national exhibition at the memorial in 1978 saw the country portraying itself as "Hitler's first victim."

-Current National Council President, Wolfgang Sobotka, emphasized that it was a more than inadequate portrayal at the opening of the recent exhibition.
-"The portrayal of perpetration, complicity, and collusion remained largely ignored in previous exhibitions – and especially in the 1978 exhibition," Sobotka said.
+Current National Council President Wolfgang Sobotka emphasized that it was a more than inadequate portrayal at the opening of the recent exhibition.
+"The portrayal of perpetration, complicity and collusion remained largely ignored in previous exhibitions — and especially in the 1978 exhibition," he said.
 "The perpetrators are now cast into the light here."

 Austrians became citizens of the German Reich, and quite a few actively participated in the National Socialists' policy of attack and extermination.
 However, with the end of World War II and the proclamation of Austria's independence on April 27, 1945, Austrian heritage once again played a role.